 Attach it to your tripod and always have it handy

 The second thing to think about is that there isn’t a front cover either.
 Larger rain covers like those from Think Tank and LensCoat do offer covers that can be placed over the front of the lens when carrying them.
 In the past, the main time I’ve found those to be useful is when carrying a long lens over my shoulder on a monopod where the front of the lens tends to point skyward.
-If this turns out to be an issue, Aquatech sell the front caps for their Sports Shields separately for only $15 so you could always add one of those.
-I’d like to see Vortex Media offer something similar as an option for the Storm Jackets.
+I’d like to see Vortex Media offer something similar as an optional extra for the Storm Jackets.

 Preferred carrying method with cover in use.

 Rain covers are a big consideration for people who shoot events because you’ve just got to get the shots whatever the weather conditions.
 I rarely use hot \shoe flashes, but when I do, it’s for events when you have to move fast, and simply (or at least rarely) don’t have an opportunity to set up remote lighting.
 There isn’t a Storm Jacket that is designed to be used with a flash mounted in the camera’s hotshoe.
 The suggestion from the Vortex Media website is to wrap your flash in a small Storm Jacket and then make an incision in the Jacket that is protecting your camera.
 Whilst this would work, and they say the hole will not run, it does leave you with a gap in the cover when you aren’t using a flash, so that’s not practical unless you buy a second cover.
 I’d love to see a version that had hotshoe flashes in mind, with some sort of velcro-closable hole in the top and a way to mate a dedicated flash cover to the camera cover.